-Learn Together, Live Together (LTLT) hosted an event last month at Busboys and Poets in Washington, DC to celebrate its official launch and engage members of the community in a panel discussion with former U.S. Secretary of Education John B. King of The Education Trust.
+Learn Together, Live Together (LTLT) hosted an event in June of 2018 at Busboys and Poets in Washington, DC to celebrate its official launch and engage members of the community in a panel discussion with former U.S. Secretary of Education John B. King of The Education Trust.
 More than 100 supporters of school diversity and equity attended and were invited to learn more about how to get involved with the school diversity movement on both a local and national level.
 Organizational partners, including The Century Foundation (TCF) and The National Coalition on School Diversity, sponsored and attended the event.

 The evening began with a brief networking reception and opening words of welcome by LTLT’s co-founders, Chris Suarez and Jenna Tomasello, followed by a conversation with Mr. King.
 The room was filled with a variety of attendees, each having their own unique connection to the movement.
 By the time the panel began, there was a standing-room-only audience.